Characters of the Marvel Cinematic Universe: M–Z: Jimmy Woo

 James E. "Jimmy" Woo (portrayed by Randall Park) is an FBI agent.
 In 2016, Woo is assigned to be Scott Lang's parole officer while he is under house arrest for two years.
+He sees Lang doing the card tricks and becomes interested.
 In 2023, Woo is called in to investigate a missing persons case in Westview, New Jersey.
 He works alongside S.W.O.R.D. to investigate Wanda Maximoff's anomaly, teaming up with Monica Rambeau and Darcy Lewis.
-In 2025, Woo has become friends with Lang.
+He is ejected from the base with Rambeau and Lewis after they defended Maximoff.
+In 2026, Woo has become good friends with Lang.